rajakolluru/cheniledocs.github.io/pages/chenile/015-local-service-registry.md

     }

 ```
 In this example, the annotation @ChenileController specifies that this controller is a Chenile Service configuration for service "JsonController".
 All controllers can extend a super class ControllerSupport and delegate to the process method to enable interception.
 The rest of the configuration is auto-populated using reflection and by accessing the Spring annotations.
+Note also that the above configuration adds an operation specific interceptor called "jsonInterceptor" for the getOne() operation of the JsonController service.